 What is Phishing?

 Phishing is a cyber-attack that uses fraudulent emails, websites, and text messages to convince victims to give up personal information and corporate data.
-The motivations behind phishing are varied and include identity theft, unauthorized access to computer systems, or direct financial gain through fake invoices.

-Hackers who rely on phishing use tactics like fear, urgency and semblance of authority to make their victims forget or skip common security measures.
+Hackers who rely on phishing use tactics like fear, urgency, and semblance of authority to make their victims forget or skip common security measures.
 Not only is phishing prevalent, but it’s also becoming increasingly sophisticated and harder to spot.

 In Terranova Security’s most recent Gone Phishing Tournament, a free annual phishing simulation training event, 1 in 10 end users were found to be susceptible to phishing attacks.